udacity/FCND-Backyard-Flyer/README.md

 Not all autopilots implement all commands in the same way.
 The simulator accepts a limited set of MAV_CMDs.
 For a list of MAV_CMDs implemented in the simulator, see below.

 Telemetry data received into the Drone class in the 'decode_mav_msg' callback.
 This callbacks assigns the data to the appropriate variables of the Drone class depending on the message type.
-For this project, only limited telemetry is available from the Drone
+For this project, only limited telemetry is available from the Drone.

 #### MAV_CMDs